cooper-gadd/uno-game/README.md

 - [ ] Use WebSockets to synchronize game state between players
 - [ ] Send real-time updates for moves made and state changes
-- [ ] Handle game events such as card plays, draws, UNO calls, and game conclusion

 ## **Security Measures**